 Of all the horrific death scenes in Game of Thrones, this one might have made us the most physically ill.
-Oberyn of Dorne fights against Ser Gregor Clegane (aka The Mountain) in a battle to determine whether Tyrion will live or die.
+Prince Oberyn of Dorne fights against Ser Gregor Clegane (aka The Mountain) in a battle to determine whether Tyrion will live or die.
 Why?
-Because that’s just how justice is determined, okay?
-Oberyn believes The Mountain killed and raped his sister and also killed her children, so he’s pretty mad and hops around with his poisoned spear like an angry frog.
-Ser Gregor frankly couldn’t care less.
+Because that’s just how justice is done in Westeros, OK?
+Oberyn believes The Mountain killed his sister and her children, so he’s pretty mad and hops around with his poisoned spear like an angry frog.
+Ser Gregor, frankly, couldn’t care less.
 Oberyn gets a hit!
 A very palpable hit!
 Then another.
 Then he gets cocky.
-And as he struts around Ser Gregor’s prostate body on the ground demanding a confession, Ser Gregor gives him one — whilst gouging out his eyes and caving in his skull with his bare hands.
+And as he struts around Ser Gregor’s monstrous body on the ground demanding a confession, Ser Gregor gives him one — while gouging out his eyes and caving in his skull with his bare hands.
 Poor Tyrion.

 Things get steamy up in the North.
 Oh, Jon Snow, you puppy-eyed boy, you really do “know nothing.”
-But that’s okay, Ygritte likes you anyway.
+But that’s OK, Ygritte likes you anyway.
 Lured into a cave with a natural hot springs, Jon and Ygritte shed their furs and make Jon a man — if you catch our drift.
 Things get steamy further south, too, in a weird and wonderful scene involving Jaime Lannister, Brienne of Tarth, and a Harrenhal bath.
-Cersei and Tyrion both get new beaus, whether they like it or not, making it an all around love-struck episode.
+Cersei and Tyrion both get new love interests, whether they like it or not, making it an all-around love-struck episode.

-Watching Cersei Lannister get a come-uppance was exquisitely gratifying.
-Less gratifying but still fun to watch was Sansa — finally, finally fed up enough to bust out of her wooden helplessness and take action — make a run for it.
+Watching Cersei Lannister get a comeuppance was exquisitely gratifying.
+Less gratifying but still fun to watch was Sansa — finally, finally fed up enough to bust out of her wooden helplessness and take action, making a run for it.
 Ramsay is so horrible, she chooses to jump off the walls of Winterfell and hope for the best rather than return to him when her flight is discovered.
 But of course, to make up for those moments, someone trying to do the right thing had to go.
 Jon Snow, we loved your pretty hair.
 You didn’t deserve to be stabbed, Caesar-style, by all your own men and left to die.
 We can only hope that you somehow miraculously survive to bat your pretty lashes in season six.
-That said, we’re not holding our breath.

 God, was there anything better than watching Joffrey choke to death?
 Seriously.
 If there was one main character in Game of Thrones who truly had absolutely nothing redeeming about him, it was Joffrey.
 At his and Margaery’s wedding feast he is at his repulsive best.
 While the camera worked hard to insinuate who the poisoner might be, we were too busy waiting for him to finally just drink the damn wine and die.
 Sansa escapes with the help of once-knight-now-fool Dontos in the ensuing hubbub, which proves to be a very wise decision given she and Tyrion are quickly accused of the murder.

 The death that tipped us off to the way Game of Thrones would roll.
-Eddard Stark is great at telling the truth and being honorable but, sadly, is less effective when it comes to denouncing a king.
+Lord Eddard Stark is great at telling the truth and being honorable but, sadly, he’s less effective when it comes to denouncing a king.
 Accused of treason, he stands before all of King’s Landing and, thinking of his family and clemency, abandons his principles and declares he lied about Joffrey’s incestuous parentage.
-For once, he does what everyone — family and foes, alike — want him to do and he still gets his head lobbed off.
+For once, he does what everyone — family and foes, alike — want him to do, and he still gets his head lopped off.

 Those wily Freys.
-No, Robb did not learn anything from his father’s demise and has always been more honorable than brilliant, but still, he didn’t deserve to be double crossed just because he followed his, ahem, heart and married a political nonentity who brought nothing to the table.
+No, Robb did not learn anything from his father’s demise, and has always been more honorable than brilliant.
+Still, he didn’t deserve to be double-crossed just because he followed his heart and married a political nonentity who brought nothing to the table.
 This is also when we get a glimpse at how ruthless Roose Bolton can be.
 Old Walder Frey, don’t you think for one second that we didn’t know you were up to no good!
 Once a Filch, always a Filch.